Emenike advises Mikel to relocate and provide more security for his father

 Pa Michael Obi was earlier kidnapped in 2011, after his was missing for 10days before he was found in Kano.

-Upon his recent rescue, Mikel has thanked the Nigerian police for their efforts.
+Upon the recent rescue of his father, Mikel has thanked the Nigerian police for their efforts.